boxalino/rtux-integration-shopware/README.md

 ## Integration
 Boxalino provides several repositories you will need.
 This one plays the role of the initial environment you will extend with your team.
-You also need the [data layer](https://github.com/boxalino/exporter-shopware6) and the [framework layer](https://github.com/boxalino/rtux-shopware).
+You also need the [data integration layer](https://github.com/boxalino/data-integration-shopware6) and the [framework layer](https://github.com/boxalino/rtux-shopware).
 The data layer repository manages the export of your data to Boxalino.
 The framework layout is the generic and standard Shopware6 code on which your integration plugin will depend and which is maintained by Boxalino.